dbwetzel/COMP125-Visual-Information-Processing/projects/project_3.3.md

 <link href="../markdown.css" rel="stylesheet"></link>

-# Project 3, Part 2 - player movement
+# Project 3, Part 3 - Timers
 *Import a Player object and make it move in response to player actions*

 **Pick up where you left off in Part 1**